About the Protocol on Water and Health

 Read more about the Protocol in the Protocol brochures

 The secretariat functions for the Protocol are jointly carried out by the UNECE and the WHO/Europe secretariats

-- Information on the ratification status, procedures, meetings, priority areas of cooperation, services, documents/publications and the addresses of national focal points and responsible officers in the secretariat is on the web site of the Water Convention.
+- Information on the ratification status, procedures, meetings, priority areas of cooperation, services, documents/publications and the addresses of national focal points and responsible officers in the secretariat is on the website of the Water Convention (this website).

 - The WHO/Europe's website on water and sanitation provides additional technical and scientific information on the implementation of the Protocol.